oopsmonk/documentation/getting-started/0.1/tutorials/get-test-tokens.md

 ## Next steps

-You can transfer these tokens on the Devnet, using Trinity or one of the client libraries:
+You can transfer these tokens in the Devnet, using Trinity or one of the client libraries:

 - [Transfer your test tokens with Trinity](root://wallets/0.1/trinity/how-to-guides/send-a-transaction.md)